abetkin/blacksquare/README.md

         if status // 100 != 2:
             raise Exception(data)

-*Note*: ``FunctionCall`` has positional and keyword arguments as a value attached to it, those are what underlying function was passed.
-But you can pass positional argument as keyword to a function.
+*Note*: ``FunctionCall`` has positional and keyword arguments as a value it carries, those are what the underlying callable (here - ``Response`` class) was passed.
+But one can pass positional argument as keyword to a function.
 So, we can't know the exact number of positional arguments event carries.
-To solve this, you can pass ``argnames`` parameter, and even if some of ``argnames`` items were passed as keyword, they would be made positional.
+To solve this, you can pass ``argnames`` parameter, and even if some of ``argnames`` items would be passed as keyword, they would be made positional.
-In Python 3 the solution wouldn't require passing additional parameter, since [Signature](https://docs.python.org/3/library/inspect.html#inspect.Signature) is smart enough to figure the actual function's signature out.
+In Python 3 the solution wouldn't require passing additional parameter (``argnames``), since [Signature](https://docs.python.org/3/library/inspect.html#inspect.Signature) class is smart enough to figure the actual function's signature out.

 An example of groutine, that represents an infinite loop: